Emerging Approaches for Governing AI

 Advances in generative AI—which can produce images and text from brief verbal prompts—captured the public’s attention in late 2022.
 Rapidly advancing AI tools known as large language models (LLMs) enable deep analysis and the generation of new images, text, software code, and even ideas.

 These technologies are entering the marketplace and are already being used by researchers to advance scientific discovery.
-Emerging AI technologies have the potential to accelerate research and development in medicine, agriculture, transportation, education, energy, and more.
+Emerging AI technologies have the potential to accelerate advances in medicine, agriculture, transportation, education, energy, and more.

 But AI also raises understandable concerns that need to be addressed on several fronts.
 How can we ensure that these technologies are designed and used responsibly—and that the benefits of AI reach everyone?
 What principles and guardrails should guide the development and use of AI?